Do you know segmenting your email marketing lists can improve conversion rates?

 Other ways companies can use geographic data include:

 - Time-based email messages.
-Stagger your emails to send out at optimum times for customers in different time zones.
+Stagger your emails to send them out at optimum times for customers in different time zones.

 - Advertising regional promotions.
 Send focused emails for events in certain store locations.